tewha/tewha.net/_posts/2014/2014-06-09-learn-swift.md

 Let me give you a different opinion:

-No, newbie, you don't learn Objective-C. You'll miss it from time to time and you might want to pick it up later, but it won't help you much now.
+No, newbie, you don't need to learn Objective-C first.
+You'll miss it from time to time and you might want to pick it up later, but it won't help you much now.
 And it will color your thinking in a way that might hurt your understanding.

 ## ARC, an admittedly imperfect analogy